zigster64/zchat/ui/README.md

 Click on any PAIR of Hexidecimal values to combine them and transmit the character for that combined code.

+Click 00 to reset the chat, and start a fresh new chat.

 for example - if you Click 4 8 6 9

 This will transmit 2 letters - 48 (H) and 69 (i)